hanggrian/IIT-CS425/functional_dependency.md

 The Trivial dependency is a set of attributes which are called a trivial if the set of attributes are included in that attribute.

-So, $X \rightarrow Y$ is a trivial functional dependency if $Y$ is a subset of $X$.
-Let’s understand with a Trivial Functional Dependency Example.
+So, $X \to Y$ is a trivial functional dependency if $Y$ is a subset of $X$.
+Let's understand with a Trivial Functional Dependency Example.

 For example: